Lake George Village dissolution public hearings this week

-LAKE GEORGE — Kids returning to the hallways isn’t the only excitement coming to Lake George Junior-Senior High School this week.
+LAKE GEORGE — Two public meetings required before the vote on the dissolution of the village of Lake George are scheduled for Wednesday.

-One of three public hearings, required before the vote on the dissolution of the village of Lake George, is scheduled for Tuesday at 6 p.m. inside the school’s auditorium.
+The first one will take place at 2 p.m. at Lake George Town Hall.
+The second one will take place at 6 p.m. in the auditorium of Lake George Junior-Senior High School.

-Two joint meetings between the Lake George town and village governments are scheduled for Tuesday, with an earlier meeting at 2 p.m. inside the Town Hall.
-Both meetings are available to join remotely via Zoom and offers residents the opportunity to weigh in on the results of the interim dissolution study conducted over a several month span and completed in August by the LaBerge Group.
+The meetings will be joint sessions of the Lake George Village Board and Town Board.
+People will be available to join remotely via Zoom and weigh in on the results of the interim dissolution study conducted over a several month span and completed in August by the LaBerge Group.

 The consultants presented a draft of the results to the public on Aug.
 22, which resulted in the village Mayor Bob Blais voicing his disagreement with the assumptions made in the study.